Bypassing Salesforce data validation in rules and APEX triggers for data import & migration

 !$Permission.Data_Migration /* <-- developer name of a permission */ && ( ... original validation logic ... )

-Lookup filters
+Lookup Filters

-The same logic can be applied to lookup filters, by adding an OR operation between current lookup filter conditions and checking for data migration:
+The same logic can be applied to lookup filters, by adding an OR operation between the current lookup filter conditions and checking for data migration:

 (Current filter conditions) OR (Data migration)